dekuNukem/STM32_tutorials/lesson3_serial_recv_interrupt/README.md

 So again, don't forget to **`Keep your ISR as short as possible`**.
 Take a look at [good ISR practices](https://betterembsw.blogspot.co.uk/2013/03/rules-for-using-interrupts.html) for a refresher.

 What should we do in this case then?
-One good approach is to simply store the incoming byte in another buffer, then check it periodically in the main loop to see if action is needed.
+One good approach is to simply store the incoming byte in another buffer, then check it periodically in the main loop.
 This way the ISR is kept quick and short, reducing the possibility of data loss.

 We'll implement this approach in the next section.